Connect with us

 An image showcasing a beautifully wrapped compound butter, adorned with fresh herbs, sitting on a wooden cutting board

-Did you know that compound butter can last longer than regular butter?
-In fact, it can stay fresh for up to two weeks when stored properly.
+Did you realize that compound butter has a longer shelf life compared to regular butter?
+It can actually remain fresh for up to two weeks if stored correctly.

 Hi, I’m here to guide you through the ins and outs of the shelf life of compound butter.
 We’ll explore the factors that affect its longevity, recommended storage methods, signs of spoilage, and even ways to extend its freshness.